faddat/gaiadump/README.md

 # sdkeater

-This will get every block of any comos sdk blockchain, and store JSON returns to [ReJSON](https://github.com/RedisJSON/RedisJSON).
+This will get every block of any comos sdk blockchain, then every transaction, and store JSON returns to [ReJSON](https://github.com/RedisJSON/RedisJSON).

+If we can't do that, ecosystem-wide, that's bad.

 The comparable approach is tracelistener by [@gsora](https://github.com/gsora).